Bayesian Transfer Learning for Enhanced Estimation and Inference: Theoretical properties

-\end{remark} \begin{remark} In TRADER, if at least one source estimate is informative, Theorems \ref{thm1} and \ref{thm2} establish conditions under which the fitting error of $\beta_{j}$ converges faster than the usual $O(\sqrt{s\log{p}/n_0})$.
-Building on Theorem~\ref{thm3}, TRADER achieves faster convergence through its adaptive guided structure, which prioritizes target-only information in the presence of large biases, i.e., $|\widetilde{\omega}_j - \beta_j^*| >> C\sigma \epsilon_n$, effectively mitigating the undercoverage issue in moderate signal strength scenarios.
-Thus, TRADER balances contributions from source and target information, ensuring robust coverage and reliable inference even in challenging cases of source misalignment or moderate signals. \end{remark}
+In contrast, when \(|\widetilde{\omega}_j - \beta_j^*| < C\sigma\epsilon_n\), indicating that the source $\widetilde{\omega}_j$ is informative for $\beta_j$, Theorem \ref{thm3} indicates that the marginal posterior concentrates tightly around the true coefficient $\beta_j^*$, even if the bias remains at the order of $\sqrt{s\log p/n}$.
+However, in practice, our results do not directly describe how coverage behaves when $n$ is moderate or the signal is weak.
+Consequently, TRADER, similar to standard HS priors, may exhibit undercoverage, as noted in \cite{vanderpas2017uncertainty}. \end{remark} \begin{remark} In TRADER, if at least one source estimate is informative, Theorems \ref{thm1} and \ref{thm2} establish conditions under which the fitting error of $\beta_{j}$ converges faster than the usual $O(\sqrt{s\log{p}/n})$.
+Building on Theorem~\ref{thm3}, TRADER achieves faster convergence through its adaptive guided structure, which prioritizes target-only information in the presence of large biases, i.e., $|\widetilde{\omega}_j - \beta_j^*| \gg C\sigma \epsilon_n$.
+Thus, TRADER balances contributions from source and target information, ensuring robust coverage and reliable inference. \end{remark}